quasarframework/quasar-framework.org/source/components/building-reusable-components.md

 ## Utils

-In addition to components and directives Quasar also offers a set of JavaScript Utils to simplify your component development, check them out in the [Utils section](https://quasar-framework.org/components/date-utils.html).
+In addition to components and directives Quasar also offers a set of JavaScript Utils to simplify your component development, check them out in the Components > Utils section.